-Getting them to “cross over” or move on is more a matter of pointing out the path, and showing them the way.
+Getting these Earthbound spirits to “cross over” or move on is a matter of pointing out the path, showing them the way.
 It’s their choice, but they have to make it.

-I get the attention of the ghost focused on me, and then my allies call in the deceased’s loved ones and spirit guides.
+Really all it takes is getting the attention of the ghost.
+Then my allies call in the deceased’s loved ones and spirit guides.
 Between me and my allies, we reconnect the deceased with his loved ones already in spirit.

 Once the stuck ghost realizes that love and home wait, not punishment, they run to meet their spirit family.
 I don’t do anything beyond talking to the ghost, and pointing out that there’s a better place than clinging to the past and their wounds.

 It’s beautiful.
 It’s transformational.
 It’s humbling.

 Have you had ghostly encounters?
 Do you live in a haunted locale?

 My Psychic Development series is written for those who are just waking up to their abilities, and looking to refine their talents.
 My books can help you on your spiritual development path.